Otago shag | Matapo

 Geographical variation: Two colour morphs, bronze and pied, which inter-breed

-Stewart Island shags are large marine shags with variable plumage, found only in southern New Zealand.
-The pied morph has striking black-and-white plumage, whilst the bronze form appears dark brown, but is iridescent in the right lighting conditions.
-On Otago Harbour and in Foveaux Strait, Stewart Island shags are seen in ‘line astern’ squadrons heading to and from foraging grounds.
-The flocking behaviour, heavy build and flight close to the water is diagnostic.
-The habit of group foraging in murky water places Stewart Island shags at risk from set-net entanglement.
+Otago shags are large marine shags with variable plumage, found only on the south-eastern South Island.
+The pied morph has striking black-and-white plumage, whilst the bronze form appears brown, but is iridescent in the right lighting conditions.
+On Otago Harbour, Otago shags are seen in ‘line astern’ squadrons heading to and from foraging grounds.
+The flocking behaviour, heavy build and flight close to the water is diagnostic within its range.
+The habit of group foraging in murky water places Otago shags at risk from set-net entanglement.

-The Stewart Island shag is a large pink-footed shag of southern New Zealand.
-The pied morph has a dark head and white belly and throat, with white patches on the otherwise black wings.
+The Otago shag is a large pink-footed shag of the south-eastern South Island.
+The pied morph (making up 20-30% of the population) has a dark head and white belly and throat, with white patches on the otherwise black wings.
 These appear as a white bar when the wings are folded.
 The back feathers are black with a blue sheen, and the tail is black.
-The bronze morph is entirely brownish-black, with a green sheen on the wings and blue sheen on the body.
+The bronze morph (making up 70-80% of the population) is entirely brownish-black, with a green sheen on the wings and blue sheen on the body.
 The bill is pale brown, pink or grey with a dark culmen ridge; the iris is brown.
-In breeding plumage both forms have orange caruncles above the base of the bill, and purplish facial skin (cf. yellow caruncles on king shags).
+In breeding plumage around 50% of both morphs have small bright orange caruncles above the base of the bill, while the other 50% have dark orange scattered papillae (cf. yellow caruncles on king shags).
+Both morphs have a dark orange or purple gular pouch (facial colouring).
 Non-breeding birds are similar, but have duller facial skin colour and no crests.
 Juveniles are also dimorphic (i.e. pied or bronze) but are duller with pale facial skin and no caruncles.
-There is a marked cline in size from south to north, with Stewart Island birds small, and Otago birds large.
+Birds of all ages fly with their necks straight.

 Only reported at breeding colonies.
 When seeking a mate, males use a borr call.
 Males returning to the nest call with a soft eh-eh-eh; females remain silent.
 Chicks beg for food with a squeaky ah-whee-ah.